JackEdwards-IT/c-scrabble/Readme.md

 ## Checking for memory leaks with Valgrind

-`valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes ./c-scrabble word_scores word_list`
+`valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes ./c-scrabble word_scores words5_100`

 ## Running the game

-Once the game is compiled to run `./c-scrabble word_scores word_list` where word_scores and word_list are the two files passed into the game.
+Once the game is compiled to run `./c-scrabble word_scores word_list` where word_scores and words5_100 are the two files passed into the game.
 This could be a path to the files if they are in a different folder.